MrBigoudi/GrassRenderer/README.md

 - Finally, we update the LOD value of the tile with respect to it's distance to the camera's position:
 - When the tile is far from the camera ![Far lod](report/farLOD.png)
 - When the tile is near the camera ![Near LOD](report/nearLOD.png)

+## Step 6 bending

+- We then add bending using cubic bezier curves to control the bend;